vasiliyRybin/vasiliyRybin/README.md

 - 👋 Hi, I’m @vasiliyRybin
 - 👀 I’m interested in creating different programs to make some...
 Khm...
 Actions easier
-- 🌱 I’m currently improving my skills more and more in C# (.NET)
+- 🌱 I’m currently improving my skills more and more in C# (.NET) (and Python a little)
 - 💞️ I’m looking to collaborate on any interesting project
 - 📫 How to reach me: Telegram - @BobrKurwaJaPerdole